Family Law Investigation: Soon To Be Ex Violates T.R.O.…And Then Some E-Newsletter Article

 In addition to violating the TRO, our client’s wife was observed on another day in a compromising situation involving one of her ex-husbands.
 Our surveillance Investigator captured HD surveillance video of our client’s wife entering the back seat of a curiously parked white SUV and joining one of her previous husbands for an afternoon “get re-acquainted session”.
 Shortly afterward, the wife was observed exiting the white SUV through the back door, while her former husband remained inside of the vehicle and then eventually departed the area.

 Family Law Investigation Results

 During the final divorce hearing, the wife publicly and repeatedly acknowledged violating the TRO.
 TIN’s work product was admitted into evidence leading to ground-breaking rulings from the court.
 On her appeal of the TRO which had now become a Permanent Injunction, the Appellate court cited the evidence of her previous violations in upholding the Permanent Injunction.

-TIN’s client was very thankful to have the photos and video form the surveillance conducted, advising TIN that “a photo was worth a thousand words”.
+TIN’s client was very thankful to have the photos and video from the surveillance conducted, advising TIN that “a photo was worth a thousand words”.
 Further, the client advised that TIN’s photos and videos astonished everyone in the courtroom during the hearing.

 About the Author:

 Bill Pellerin is the founder and President of Texas Investigative Network, Inc., a Texas Corporation founded in 1994.
-The company employs licensed investigators in Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Lubbock, McAllen and San Antonio, Texas, and conducts investigations for several major Texas corporations, law firms, insurance companies, and financial institutions.
+The company employs licensed investigators in Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Lubbock, McAllen, and San Antonio, Texas, and conducts investigations for several major Texas corporations, law firms, insurance companies, and financial institutions.
 Learn more